 Naugatuck Valley Corridor Economic Development District

 NVCOG provides technical assistance to local economic development organizations and sits on the advisory committee of the Naugatuck Valley Corridor Economic Development District.
-The 19 NVCOG member communities and the Town of Newtown comprise the Naugatuck Valley Corridor Economic Development District.
+The 19 NVCOG member communities comprise the Naugatuck Valley Corridor Economic Development District.
 Required by the US Department of Commerce Economic Development Administration (EDA), the district’s Comprehensive Economic Development Strategy (CEDS) allows the region to qualify for EDA assistance.
 It is a strategy-driven plan for regional economic development that contributes to effective economic development in America’s communities and regions through a locally-based, regionally-driven economic development planning process.

 NVCOG is the regional economic development data clearinghouse and annually updates labor force, employment, and demographic data from the U.S. Census Bureau, Connecticut Department of Labor, and Bureau of Labor Statistics.
 NVCOG compiles economic data into annual reports and has funded Economic Strategic Plans.
 For the latest demographic data see our Regional Profile.